-When you are involved in a motor vehicle accident that is allegedly caused by your negligent driving, injury victims in your vehicle or the other vehicle are likely to file a lawsuit.
+When you are involved in a motor vehicle accident that is allegedly caused by your negligent driving, the injury victims may file a claim or lawsuit against you.
 The damages awarded to the injured party may include medical expenses, lost income, pain and suffering, property damage, diminished earning capacity and other forms of harm.
 The damages awarded by a jury for serious injuries can easily reach hundreds of thousands or even millions of dollars.
 When you are sued by a party who claims substantial physical injuries, the interest of you and your insurance company can start to diverge.

-Because of the inherent conflict between policyholders and their insurance company, insurance companies owe their insured a fiduciary duty to protect an insured’s interest when defending a policyholder in a personal injury lawsuit.
+Because of the inherent conflict between policyholders and their insurance company, the law dictates that insurance companies owe their insured a fiduciary duty to protect an insured’s interest when defending a policyholder in a personal injury lawsuit.
 While the policyholder benefits if the lawsuit is settled at or below policy limits, the insurance company is on the hook for any such settlement.
 This can create a financial incentive for the insurer to risk a judgment at trial because the insurance company has little or nothing to lose by taking its chances.
-Florida insurance attorney J.P.
-Gonzalez-Sirgo has provided some key facts you should know if you need your auto accident insurance carrier to defend you against a personal injury lawsuit.

 Florida Insurance Companies Owe Policyholders a Fiduciary Duty